2014-15 Health Acceleration Challenge Finalists

-The Health Acceleration Challenge received 478 applicants in total and attracted 2,000 visitors from 127 countries.
+In 2014-15 the Health Acceleration Challenge received 478 applicants in total and attracted 2,000 visitors from 127 countries.
 2,748 participants posted over 2,000 comments on our open application platform.

 The Forum on Health Care Innovation is a collaboration between Harvard Business School (HBS) and Harvard Medical School (HMS).
 Its purpose is to unite leading executives, policymakers, and academics in a cross-disciplinary exploration of innovative actions to improve quality, reduce costs, and, ultimately, increase value in the health care industry.